 Definition of the user defined flow also requires explicitly defining the type of source and destination physical object that is tied to the flow.
-This is required on the "Add Flows" window.
+This is required on the "Add Flows" also known as the "User Defined Flows" window.

 The "Flow Kind" field in the "Flow Attributes" has three values: